The tax treatment of ex-gratia payments to a Singapore employee

 • Not related to any services rendered to the company by the employee; and

-• Subordinates to the execution of a deed which appears to be a restrictive covenant for which payment are generally capital in nature.
+• Subordinates to the execution of a deed that appears to be a restrictive covenant for which payment is generally capital in nature.

 In this case, the payment is made for loss of office and is not taxable.

-To conclude, the taxability of an income should be base on its nature, characteristic rather than the form.
+To conclude, the taxability of an income should be based on its nature, and characteristics rather than its form.
 The employer should clarify what kind of payment he wants to grant his employee.
 The employer should be careful with the documents or information he gives to justify the taxability of an income.